kklmn/xrt/doc/instructions.rst

     conda install numpy scipy matplotlib pytools spyder pyqt pyopengl pyopencl

 PyOpenCL
 ~~~~~~~~

 Before installing PyOpenCL you need at least one existing OpenCL implementation
 (driver).
 OpenCL can come with a graphics card driver and/or with an OpenCL CPU
 runtime.
-High profile graphics card (those with a high FP64/FP32 ratio) are
+High profile graphics cards (those with a high FP64/FP32 ratio) are
 advantageous.

 On Windows, the binary package of pyopencl by C. Gohlke usually works out of